szegedim/wellwish/documentation/002 Storage And Database.md

 Some users may have more but the customer base suggests a small amount.

 This can easily be sharded by user buckets to individual servers in string to string apikey memory maps.
+This concept is the analogy of serverless functions to stateful storage containers.

 We use the apikey as a sufficient solution for indexing.
 Once the server is chosen, serving the data is quick from memory.